apache/myfaces-tobago/readme.txt

 and deploy the WAR from the build/dist directory manually.

+It will create a log file in the app-server starting folder.
+You may want to change that in the log4j.xml

 Known Bugs
 ----------
 Until we have a public issue tracker see known-bugs.txt.